RI-SE/smirk/docs/System Requirements Specification.md

 - **SYS-ROB-REQ1: The object detection component shall perform as required in all situations Ego may encounter within the defined ODD.**
 - **SYS-ROB-REQ2: The ML component shall identify a person irrespective of their pose with respect to the camera.**

 Rationale: SMIRK reuses robustness requirements for pedestrian detection from previous work.
-SYS-ROB-REQ1 is specificed in Gauerhof et al. (2020).
+SYS-ROB-REQ1 is specified in Gauerhof et al. (2020).
 SYS-ROB-REQ2 is presented as Example 7 in AMLAS.

 # 4 Operational Design Domain [B] <a name="odd"></a>
 This section specifies the SMIRK operational design domain (ODD).
 The ODD specification is based on the taxonomy developed by NHTSA (Thorn et al., 2018).
 Note that the ODD is deliberately restricted to allow rapid prototyping of a SMIRK MVP.